raghubetina/syllabus-chapters/README.md

 This course is very _project-driven_.
 We will, as much as possible, learn each topic by applying it to real-world examples of increasing complexity.
 We will then combine topics to build more and more functional applications.

-The course is also very _question-driven_.
+This course is also very _question-driven_.
 In many cases, the slides, labs, and homeworks are designed not to impart knowledge but to elicit questions; which will then prompt conversations; where, hopefully, knowledge will then be imparted[^behind_the_curtain].

 > Questions are places in your mind where answers fit.
 If you haven’t asked the question, the answer has nowhere to go.
 >